ten3roberts/ivy/README.md

 - **Event Registry**: A broadcasting system for inter-layer communication.
 - **Layers**: Modular units of logic that can be stacked and configured.

 Layers implement the `Layer` trait, providing methods for initialization (`register`), updates, and event handling.
-This layered design allows for composable, non-interfering systems.
+The layered design supports composable, non-interfering systems.
 For example:
 - A rendering layer handles GPU operations.
 - A physics layer simulates rigid body dynamics.
 - An input layer processes user interactions.